Klaus Woeste: A new learning function for GenZ.

 Discovery Tools

-Learning together is anchored in our DNA as human beings.
+Learning together is embedded in our DNA as humans.

 Sam Herring, Co-Founder and Managing Director of Intrepid by VitalSource, a social learning platform